lloydheng/tacobell/README.md

 # Overview
 I joined the research team as they were almost done with their first of three papers/aims.
 Existing files were provided by an exiting colleague, who did the bulk (honestly, pretty much all) of the work to get the data, analyses, and output running.

 Credits to https://github.com/eriliawu/tacobell - look there for more information about what each file entails and the file states that I inherited.
-Contributions to this repository are mainly updates to the original code, unless specified otherwise.
-New files will be detailed in the following sections.
+Updates to the original scripts are not documented in this readme, unless it underwent a major overhaul.
+Future users should adopt files from this repository, not the original author, to make sure they are not using outdated scripts.
+New files are detailed in the following sections.

 # New Files - Aim 1